-This Chamonix travel guide is intended to give you an idea of what to see in this mountain resort city in just two days.
-Whether you're looking for an unforgettable skiing experience, willing to taste some of the best local dishes or just stroll around town, we've got you covered!
-If you're staying an extra day in Chamonix and want to discover more, we highly recommend to check our other post in which we tell you everything you need to know to visit the Aiguille du Midi and the Mer de Glace (check it here).
+Our Chamonix travel guide is here to help you make the most of your two-day stay in this breathtaking mountain resort city.
+Whether you're a skiing enthusiast, a foodie looking to indulge in some of the best local dishes, or simply want to take a leisurely stroll around town, we've got you covered!
+And if you're planning to stay an extra day in Chamonix and want to explore more of the area, be sure to check out our other post, where we spill all the juicy details about visiting the Aiguille du Midi and the Mer de Glace (you can find it here).

 | For more information about the Aiguille du Midi and the Mer de Glace, check our post here |